Connect remote to raspberry pi

 ssh pi@<Raspberry Pi IP address>

-The default username for your Pi will be “pi” and there is no secret word set at first.
-You'll be provoked to set a secret word whenever you first interface.
-From there, you can interact with your Pi through the terminal just as if you were directly connected.
+The default username for your Raspberry Pi is “pi”.
+Initially, there is no secret password set, so you’ll be prompted to set one when you first connect.
+Once done, you can interact with your Pi through the terminal, just like you would if you were directly connected.

 VNC Connect